CleverCloud/doc.clever-cloud.com/commons/tools/metrics.md

 The statsd server listens on port `8125`.
 You can send metrics using regular statsd protocol or using an advanced one [as described here](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd#influx-statsd).

 We also support Prometheus metrics collection.
-Our agent collects exposed metrics on `localhost:9100/metrics`.
+By default our agent collects exposed metrics on `localhost:9100/metrics`.

-You currently have no way to customize the port or the path but if that's something you need, please ping our support team.
+If needed, you can override those settings with the two following environment variables:
+- `CC_METRICS_PROMETHEUS_PORT`: Define the port on which the Prometheus endpoint is available
+- `CC_METRICS_PROMETHEUS_PATH`: Define the path on which the Prometheus endpoint is available

 ## Display metrics